steempeople/steempeople.github.io/_posts/account/glory7/2020-03-26_this-is-what-a-top-hive-witness-does-self-comment-voting-and-downvote-retaliation.md

 Until today, I had no interaction (comment, upvote, or downvote) with @gtg, former top witness of STEEM and now top witness of HIVE.

-Not very surprising, as gtg has been a top witness with significant steem power I was nobody - who occasionally writes in a non-English language and plays games like steemmonsters - and did not have much steem power.
+Not very surprising, as gtg has been a top witness with significant steem power  but I was nobody - who occasionally writes in a non-English language and plays games like steemmonsters - who did not have much steem power.

 ---